Innfi/symmetrical-octo-invention/items/Deep Learning-Workflow.md

 >[!note]
->technically it's a machine learning workflow but doesn't make a differnence for me (so far)
+>technically it's a machine learning workflow but doesn't make a difference for me (so far)

-## Workload Definition
+## 1. Workload Definition
 ---
 ### Problem definition
 - type of input data